jaimegildesagredo/tornado-expects/README.rst

 Usage
 =====

-Just import the ``expect`` callable and the Tornado-Expects matchers and start writing assertions for test doubles.
+Just import the ``expect`` callable and the Tornado-Expects matchers and start writing assertions.

 .. code-block:: python